TitiFix/Geneweb2/docs/ged/Ged.PEDIGREE_LINKAGE_TYPE.md

 ﻿# Abstract
+A code used to indicate the child to family relationship for pedigree navigation purposes.
+Where:
+adopted=indicates adoptive parents.
+birth=indicates birth parents.
+foster=indicates child was included in a foster or guardian family. sealing=indicates child was sealed to parents other than birth parents.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />